galminyana/galminyana.github.io/Assignment07.md

 }
 ```

-3. Initialize the crypt (or decrypt) process for `mcrypt` for the id_crypt with the right password and generated IV
+3. Initialize the crypt (or decrypt) process for `libmcrypt` for the id_crypt with the right password and generated IV

 ```c
 mcrypt_generic_init(id_crypt, password, iv_size, IV);